 7. Cook the noodles:

-- In the same pot, cook the noodles until al dente (about 3 minutes or according to package directions).
+- In the same pot, cook the noodles for about 3 minutes until al dente, or according to the package directions.

 - Drain and rinse under cold water to stop cooking.